MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/security-and-privacy.md

 Community Training can ensure that in case of unforeseen failures and disasters, your data – which includes all your content, user data, and other branding assets - is safe and secure.

-The backup and replication are not enabled by default.
-Customers can enable backup/replication of the data to the data center region of their choice at installation.
+TThe backup and replication are not enabled by default.
+Customers can enable backup/replication of the data at installation.
+The data will be replicated only to the region paired with the primary region selected at installation.
+Please note, if there is no paired region associated with the primary, we will not be able to offer backup and replication.
+Please refer to [**this**](../infrastructure-management/install-your-platform-instance/detailed-step-by-step-installation-guide.md) article for more information and [**this**](https://learn.microsoft.com/en-us/azure/reliability/cross-region-replication-azure#azure-paired-regions) article for list of paired regions..

 <!--